keras-team/keras-io/examples/vision/md/pointnet.md

-To convert a mesh file to a point cloud we first need to sample points on the mesh surface. `.sample()` performs a unifrom random sampling.
+To convert a mesh file to a point cloud we first need to sample points on the mesh surface. `.sample()` performs a uniform random sampling.
 Here we sample at 2048 locations and visualize in `matplotlib`.